RichardBradley/liquibase.github.com/documentation/tutorials/oracle_autonomous_transaction_processing_database.md

 Also, you should see two more tables:
 *	**DATABASECHANGELOG** tracking table – This table keeps a record of all the changesets that were deployed.
-This way, next time when you deploy again, the changesets in the changelog will be compared with the DATABASECHANGELOG tracking table and only the new changesets that were not found in the DATABASECHANGELOG will be deployed.
-You will notice that a new row was created in that table with the changeset information we have just deployed.
+This way, the next time  you deploy your `changelog`, your `changeSets` are compared to the DATABASECHANGELOG tracking table and only new `changeSets` not found in the DATABASECHANGELOG will be deployed.
+A new row will also be created in your DATABASECHANGELOG tracking table with the `changeSet` information you just deployed.

 For this example:

 |ID|AUTHOR |FILENAME       |DATEEXECUTED|ORDEREXECUTED|EXECTYPE|MDSUM|...|
 |--|--|--|--|--|--|--|--|
 |1  |bob   |dbchangelog.xml|`date&time`|1|EXECUTED|`checksumvalue`|...|

-*	**DATABASECHANGELOGLOCK** – This table is used internally by Liquibase to manage access to the changelog table during deployment.
+*	**DATABASECHANGELOGLOCK** – This table is used internally by Liquibase to manage access to the `changelog` table during deployment.

 <br/>